Skip to main content

 Collect bids

-5–6 vendor Excel / PDF submissions arrive over email, each with slightly different column orders, units, and formatting.
+Vendor Excel and PDF submissions arrive over email, each with different column orders, units, and formatting.

 2